MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-auditing-monitoring-tenant-level-auditing.md

 - A manager viewed one report this week.
 However, prior to that week, the manager hadn't viewed any reports in the last six months.
 You shouldn't consider this manager to be a frequent user based on recent usage alone.
 - A report creator publishes a new report every week.
 When you analyze usage by frequent users, the report creator's regular activity appears to be positive.
 However, upon further investigation you discover that this user has been republishing a new report (with a new report name) every time they edit the report.
 It would be useful for the report creator to have more training.
 - An executive views a report sporadically, and so their usage classification changes frequently.
 You might need to analyze certain types of users, such as executives, differently.
 - An internal auditor views critical reports once per year.
-The internal auditor may appear to be an inactive user because of their infrequent usage.
+The internal auditor might appear to be an inactive user because of their infrequent usage.
 Someone might take steps to remove their Pro or PPU license.
 Or, someone might believe that a report should be retired since it's used infrequently.

 > [!TIP]
 > You can calculate averages and trends by using the DAX time intelligence functions.
 To learn how to use these functions, work through the [Use DAX time intelligence functions in Power BI Desktop models](/training/modules/dax-power-bi-time-intelligence/) learning module.